 “We just felt moving radio stations after 71 years was the right move for us.
 We just think the WXKE, with their fanbase and the fact that all their personalities are live and local, and they are all from Fort Wayne (Northrop grads Jack Hammer and Jason Lee, and North Side grade J.J.
 Fabini).
 That was very attractive to us, to have guys that could talk about us all day long and the fact that they know Komets hockey.”

 The first broadcast on WXKE will be Friday, Oct.
 18, when the Komets open their regular season with back-to-back games in Coralville, Iowa, against the Heartlanders.
 After that, K’s fans will undoubtedly fill the Coliseum on Friday, Oct.
-25, with glow wands being handed out to the first 6,000 fans.
+25, with glow wands being handed out to the first 6,000 fans when they face the Cincinnati Cyclones.

 “It’s just going to be a great night,” Albahrani said.